libgit2/libgit2.github.io/docs/guides/authentication/index.md

 The first place where you can specify the username and password to use is in the URL.
 This can be useful in cases where these are always known, e.g. in specialised scripts which perform some very specific task.
-For most uses, however, you do want the ability to specify the the username and password (or keypair) during the request.
+For most uses, however, you do want the ability to specify the username and password (or keypair) during the request.
 An application might want to even go and ask the human sitting at the computer for the credentials to the server or it might retrieve the